harmony-one/h/progress/rikako-hatoya.md

+2025-02-16 Mon (Federal Holiday, 3.0h): Sync with Li.
+Looked into how to integrate bridged assets to swap pools, and layerzero.

+---

 2025-02-15 Sun: Started looking into Unify Bridge Assets repo.
 Reading into Yuriy's progress updates and Unify Bridge Assets documentation.

 2025-02-14 Sat: Looked through bridge-add-token documentation.
 Worked on bridge contracts for wrapped assets on Remix.